NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 to use the `ontap-san` driver.
 You can read more about the different driver types in the [Astra Trident documentation](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html#fsx-for-ontap-driver-details) documentation.

-As you go through the steps below, you will noticed that most of the files have "-san" in thier name.
+As you go through the steps below, you will notice that most of the files have "-san" in their name.
 If you want to see an example of using NFS instead of iSCSI, then there are equivalent files that have "-nas" in the name.
 You can even create two mysql databases, one using iSCSI LUN and the another using NFS.

-The first step is to define a backend provider and in the process give it the information it needs to make changes (e.g. create volumes, and LUNs) to the FSxN file system.
+The first step is to define a backend provider and, in the process, give it the information it needs to make changes (e.g. create volumes, and LUNs) to the FSxN file system.

 In the command below you're going to need the FSxN ID, the FSX SVM Name, and the